 GFS backup files

-If the backup repository is part of scale-out backup repository with capacity tier added, immutability period for full backup files with GFS retention policy is set according to the backup repository setting.
+If the backup repository is part of a scale-out backup repository with the capacity tier added, the immutability period for full backup files with GFS retention policy is set according to the backup repository setting.

-Otherwise, the following periods will be compared: immutability period set for the backup repository and the GFS backup file lifetime.
-Immutability period for full backup files with GFS retention policy will equal the longest of these periods.
+Otherwise, the following periods will be compared: the immutability period set for the backup repository and the GFS backup file lifetime.
+The immutability period for full backup files with GFS retention policy will equal the longest of these periods.

 The backup repository immutability period is 10 days.
 The GFS backup file lifetime is 3 years.
 The backup file will be immutable for 3 years.